 The Skratch Crispy Rice Cakes are like adult Rice Krispy treats, basically giving you a treat for getting out to ride.
 The focus here is quickly digestible (and delicious) carbs, so don’t expect them to fill you up.
 And they do have Quinoa, so careful if you’re sensitive to that.
 Otherwise, they make a great mid-ride snack.

-The Naked Bar is, technically, a protein bar, packing 15g of protein from grass-fed whey and almond butter.
+The Naked Bar (at Naked Nutrition and Amazon)is, technically, a protein bar, packing 15g of protein from grass-fed whey and almond butter.
 But it also has 11g fiber, 23g carbs, and 6g fat.
 It could use a little sea salt sprinkled on top IMO, but in terms of solid nutrition on the bike, it does the trick.

 EDITOR’S CHOICE – ROAD HANDLEBAR: Coefficient Wave RR